lingfennan/android-scan/osi_malloc_report.md

 Another important thing to note is `record_size` is of type `signed int` and `osi_malloc` takes `size_t`.
 As per the upcasting rule in C which says: for signed to unsigned types, it sign-extends, then casts; this cannot always preserve the value, as a negative value cannot be represented with unsigned types.
 So, if record_size is more than 0x0FFFFFFF (more than max of signed int or -ve) - by the rule of upcasting it will be converted by padding `FF` on MSB (most significant bit).
 It's a bigger problem because if `osi_malloc` is called from a piece code inside the stack that uses a `signed short`, -ve value in the short variable would introduce the same issue, causing integer overflow and allocating lesser than intended memory.

-To produce the issue follow below step:
+To produce the issue, follow below steps:

 1. Download the AOSP source code as described [here](https://source.android.com/setup/build/downloading)

-2. Replace the attache files as mentioned below:
+2. Replace the attached files as mentioned below:
 ```
 com_android_bluetooth_sdp.cpp -> packages/apps/Bluetooth/jni/com_android_bluetooth_sdp.cpp
 btif_sdp_server.cc -> system/bt/btif/src/btif_sdp_server.cc